filippavlik/bachelorthesis/README.md

 ## Roadmap
 - [x] come up with a theme
 - [x] finding a supervisor on the Czech side - Mr Ing.
 Miroslav Balík, Ph.D.
-- [ ] analysis of possible technological solutions
+- [x] analysis of possible technological solutions
-- [ ] finding a supervisor on the Slovenian side
+- [x] finding a supervisor on the Slovenian side
+- [x] some basic milestones

 ## Project status
 _analysis_